aosabook/500lines/spreadsheet/chapter.md

   } }
 ```

 To generate the next value, we use `isNaN` to see if `cur` is meant as a letter (`NaN` stands for “not a number.”)
-If yes, we get the letter’s [code point value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/codePointAt), increment it by one, and [convert the codepoint](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCodePoint) back to get its next letter.
+If so, we get the letter’s [code point value](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/codePointAt), increment it by one, and [convert the codepoint](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCodePoint) back to get its next letter.
 Otherwise, we simply increase the number by one.

 Next up, we define the `keydown()` function that handles keyboard navigation across rows: